 Outdoor summer chores for kids and teens

 There’s no better season to spruce up your lawn and garden, and the good news is kids and teens of all ages can lend a helping hand.
 From spotting stray rocks and insects to weeding, planting, and mowing, there’s no shortage of ways for kids and teens to help out while soaking up those summer rays.
 To keep them motivated, assign outdoor chores that align with their interests.
 Does your child love flowers?
 Teach them how to plant and care for the ones in your front yard.
-Is your tween an animal lover?
+Is your teen an animal lover?
 Work together to construct a bird feeder or backyard pond complete with fish to feed.
 The best chores aren’t just busy work; they’re opportunities to learn something new.

 - Weed the garden